evankanderson/pyfun/README.md

 ## Running manually

 Copy `packaging/config.py` and `packaging/requirements.txt` into your
 application directory alongside your other code.
-You can then start the Flaskk webserver running your function with:
+You can then start the Flask webserver running your function with:

 ```shell
 FLASK_APP=config